What Are The Rules For Passing The Ball In Rugby?

 Although this seems like a simple rule to follow and interpret, discrepancies have arisen with regards to what makes a pass "forward".

-As seen in this video by World Rugby, it is possible for a player to throw the ball in a backward motion and still have it travel toward his own goal line due to his momentum.
+It is possible for a player to throw the ball in a backward motion and still have it travel toward his own goal line due to his momentum.
 Because the ball is traveling backward in relation to the two players, however, it is not considered to be a forward pass.

 The concept of forward passing is almost always linked to knock-ons.
 Knock-ons occur when a player hits the ball forward with a hand or arm.
 This is illegal and a penalty is awarded to the opposing team.